Skip to Content

 Fireplace Installation Costs

-Bathroom with fireplace and white tubThe price of gas fireplaces vary depending on its type.
-The cost of prefabricated models typically range from $1,000 to $8,000.
+The price of fireplaces varies depending on their type.
+The cost of prefabricated models typically ranges from $1,000 to $8,000.
 Here are the typical costs of fireplaces depending on the type:

-• Double-sided or multi-sided gas fireplace insert: $1,000 to $8,000.
+- Double-sided or multi-sided gas insert: $1,000 to $8,000.

 How Much Does It Cost to Install a Fireplace That Utilizes Gas?

 The type of gas fireplace also significantly affects the total costs.
-Before installation, you have to decide whether to choose a vented or a ventless gas fireplace.
+Before installation, you have to decide whether to choose a vented or a ventless fireplace.

-The typical costs for installing a direct vent gas fireplace runs between $3500 to $7500 depending on the brand, appliance and venting requirements.
-On the other hand, installing a ventless gas fireplace usually costs between $200 to $3,500.Bedroom with accordion door with louvered windows
+The typical costs for installing a direct vent gas type runs between $3500 to $7500 depending on the brand, appliance and venting requirements.
+On the other hand, installing a ventless type usually costs between $200 to $3,500.

 Labor Costs and Other Factors